Cesar-Urteaga/1907_EXCEL/_WORKBOOKS/README.md

 * Second, once the user specifies the folder (i.e., the host folder), it creates a table with all its contents.
 <img src="_IMAGES\MGetHierarchicalTreeContents_02.png">

 Note that the table is sorted by the `File Path` field ascendantly.
-Also, and autofilter is embedded.
+Also, an autofilter is embedded.

 The definitions of the non-self-explanatory fields are the following: